My Al Capone Museum | home

 Philadephia's Eastern Penitentiary

-Capone arrested at movie theater for gun posession.
+Al Capone and Frank Rio are arrested at movie theater for gun posession.

-Some claim the fix was in and that he was avoiding retaliation for the St. Valentine's day massacre.
+Some claim the fix was in and that Capone was avoiding retaliation for the St. Valentine's day massacre.

 Al Capone and Frankie Rio mugshots in Philadelphia.

-Al Capone's cell at Eatsern State Penitentiary is a main attraction for many who visit there.
+Al Capone's cell at Eastern State Penitentiary is a main attraction for many who visit there.

 Al took a powder and served a year after the Atlantic city gangster conference.